Ai Accountant

 As a CA, how do I benchmark accuracy for auto GST code assignment in a pilot?

-Start with a 30 day pilot, compare automated HSN or SAC and rate decisions against your team’s final postings.
+Start with a 30 day pilot comparing automated HSN or SAC and rate decisions against your team's final postings.
 Track auto classification rate, first pass yield, and number of corrections per 1,000 lines.
-Many teams target 85 to 95 percent auto classification after two weeks of tuning, tools like AI Accountant can highlight confidence scores to prioritize reviewer time.
+Many teams target 85 to 95 percent auto classification after two weeks of tuning.
+AI Accountant highlights confidence scores so reviewers focus only on uncertain items.

 Which master datasets should I cleanse first to reduce GSTR-1 or GSTR-3B mismatches?